MchainNetwork/mchain-docs/docs/mar-erc20/metamask/add-mar-to-metamask.md

 ---
 sidebar_position: 2
-title: Add MAR to MetaMask
+title: Add MAR to Metamask
 ---

-# Add MAR ERC20 to MetaMask
+# Add MAR ERC20 to Metamask

-This guide'll walk you through adding the MAR ERC20 token to your MetaMask wallet.
+This guide'll walk you through adding the MAR ERC20 token to your Metamask wallet.

 ### Prerequisites

-- Ensure you have the MetaMask extension installed on your browser.
+- Ensure you have the Metamask extension installed on your browser.
 If you need help, you can download it from the [official website](https://metamask.io/).
-- Have your MetaMask wallet set up with a secure password and backup seed phrase.
+- Have your Metamask wallet set up with a secure password and backup seed phrase.
 - Copy the correct MAR ERC20 contract address to your clipboard.

 ### MAR ERC20 Contract Addresses by Network